Coexistence in preferential attachment networks: Introduction

 \subsection{Results}

-We are interested in the fraction of nodes of each type---this corresponds to the fraction of users using a given company's product, or in other words, the company's market share.
-Our main results characterize the possible limiting fractions of each color in the case of two colors.
-These results thus provide a complete phase diagram of the asymptotic behavior of the process as the size of the network goes to infinity; see Figure~\ref{fig:phase} for an illustration.
+We are interested in the fraction of nodes of each type.
+This corresponds to the fraction of scientific papers sharing a viewpoint on a given topic or to the fraction of individuals using a given company's product, i.e., the company's market share.
+Our main results characterise the possible limiting fractions of the colours as the size of the network goes to infinity.
+The results thus provide a complete phase diagram of the asymptotic behaviour of the process; see Fig.~\ref{fig:phase} for an illustration.
+These show that if there is negative reinforcement, then the types coexist, while if there is strong positive reinforcement, then the winner takes all.
+Our results precisely determine where the transition happens, and show that for most parameter values the types coexist.